edakturk14/ethereum-developer-resources/README.md

 # Ethereum Developer Resources

-A curated list of resources for getting started with building on Ethereum.
+A curated list of resources for getting started with building on Ethereum - contributions are welcome.

 *Please check the [contribution guidelines](CONTRIBUTING.md) for information on formatting and writing pull requests.*